-Please see the section entitled "Plan of Distribution" for further information regarding Chardan's method of distributing these securities.
+Please see the section entitled "Plan of Distribution (Conflicts of Interest)" for further information regarding Chardan's method of distributing these securities.

+Maximum Number of

+Common Stock Beneficially Common Stock

+to be Offered Common Stock

+Owned Prior r to this Pursuant to Owned A After

+Offering this Prospectus this Offering (2)

-Benefic Owned Prio Common Stock Beneficially Owned Prior to this Offering Common Owned t this Offer After Number of Number of Name of Selling Securityholder Shares Percent Shares Percent Chardan Capital Markets LLC (1) 20,000,000
+Number of Number of

+Name of Selling Securityholder Shares Percent Shares Percent

+Chardan Capital Markets LLC (1) 20,000,000

 (1) In accordance with Rule 13d-3(d) under the Exchange Act, we have excluded from the number of shares beneficially owned prior to the offering all of the shares that Chardan may be required to purchase upon the terms and subject to the conditions and limitations of the Purchase Agreement, because the issuance of such shares of Common Stock is solely at our discretion and is subject to conditions and limitations contained in the Purchase Agreement, the satisfaction of which are entirely outside of Chardan's control, including the registration statement that includes this prospectus becoming and remaining effective.
-Furthermore, the Purchase Agreement prohibits us from issuing and selling any shares of Common Stock to Chardan to the extent such shares of Common Stock, when aggregated with all other shares of our Common Stock then beneficially owned by Chardan, would cause Chardan's beneficial ownership of our Common Stock to exceed 4.99%.
+Furthermore, the Purchase Agreement prohibits us from issuing and selling any shares of Common Stock, when aggregated with all other shares of our Common Stock then beneficially owned by Chardan, would cause Chardan's beneficial ownership of our Common Stock to exceed 4.99%.
 The Purchase Agreement also prohibits us from issuing or selling shares of Common Stock under the Purchase Agreement in excess of an "Exchange Cap" equal to 19.99% of our outstanding